Forward Fund

 -

-A feasibility study informs the process, design, and resources needed to complete a capital infrastructure project.
-Additionally, feasibility studies are able to include community engagement work to inform capital infrastructure improvements within their feasibility study grant scope.
-Community engagement processes for non-profits within a feasibility study can help organizations tap into their represented community and understand thoughts, impacts, concerns, and other insights that an organization might be unaware of for a given capital project.
+Additionally, organizations may request feasibility study funds to conduct community engagement to inform capital infrastructure project design.
+Community engagement processes can help organizations tap into their represented community and understand thoughts, impacts, concerns, and other insights that an organization might be unaware of for a given capital project.

 Community engagement funds within a feasibility study could be allocated toward: